AerWyn81/HeadBlocks/docs/config/config.md

 preventMessagesOnTieredRewardsLevel: false
 ```

-By activating this configuration, messages on `headClick` configuration section will not be sent to the player if the number of heads the player has is part of a tieredRewards.
+When enabled, messages from the `headClick` configuration section will not be sent to players if their current head
+count matches a tieredRewards milestone.
 Example:
-> I want it to show the normal "You found a head" messages for rewards 1-14.
+> Show the normal "You found a head" message for heads 1-14.
-> And then for reward 15 only show the "Congrats you found 15 heads!" which is what is configured with TieredRewards
+> For head 15, only show the "Congrats you found 15 heads!" message configured in TieredRewards.

 #### Prevent commands if tieredRewards contains the current number